0tist/0tist.github.io/_posts/2021-12-04-setting-up-dlc.md

 	-pip:
 		- deeplabcut
 ```
-- run `conda env create -f DEEPLABCUT.yaml`
+- Run `conda env create -f DEEPLABCUT.yaml`
 - `conda activate DEEPLABCUT`
-- after you are done building the environment and installing deeplabcut within the environment, the next obstacle that we might face is GUI not working.
-DeepLabCut uses wxPython for its GUI, but wxPython doesn't have a general wheel for all Linux destros, so we need to install a specific wheel, which you can look up on https://extras.wxpython.org/wxPython4/extras/linux/gtk3, since I'm using Ubuntu 20.04, I'll run `pip install -f https://extras.wxpython.org/wxPython4/extras/linux/gtk3/ubuntu-20.04 wxPython`
+- After you are done building the environment and installing deeplabcut within the environment, the next obstacle that we might face is GUI not working.
+DeepLabCut uses _wxPython_ for its GUI, but wxPython doesn't have a general wheel for all Linux destros, so we need to install a specific wheel, which you can look up on https://extras.wxpython.org/wxPython4/extras/linux/gtk3, since I'm using Ubuntu 20.04, I'll run `pip install -f https://extras.wxpython.org/wxPython4/extras/linux/gtk3/ubuntu-20.04 wxPython`
 - `conda install -c conda-forge wxpython`
 - To verify the installation run `python -m deeplabcut` which should launch the DLC GUI.